Tip · article 12 of 14

 • Custom — pick any start and end date.

-03 Which to pick when
+03 Which range should I pick when?

 • Last 30 days for steady-state operational view.
 Best default for most days.